 - Tower modules contain vertical tracks that the bots use to move vertically.

-- Decks provide a horizontal surface for bots to move two-dimensionally to access aisles and workstations.
+- Transit Planes provide a horizontal surface for bots to move two-dimensionally to access aisles and workstations.

 - Picking workstations are where pickers transfer items from product totes to order totes to complete each order.

 Each Alphabot tote measures 600mm (23.62 in.) x 400mm (15.75 in.) x 300mm (11.81 in.) with a weight capacity of 26 kg (57.3 lbs.).
 Capacity is 55.4 liters (14.6 gal).
 An inner-container, or “sub-tote,” can be used to maximize SKU density and fill rate.
 This allows the tote’s storage volume to be divided among multiple different SKUs.
 In addition to the full tote, there are 1/2-tote, 1/3-tote, 1/6-tote, and 1/8-tote sub-totes.